 Check your pre-approved business loan offer to assess your readiness for external financing support in addition to CMEGP assistance.

-- The beneficiary’s contribution ranges from 5% to 10% depending on the category, and the remaining project cost is provided by banks as a term loan.
+- The beneficiary’s contribution typically ranges between 5% and 15%, depending on the category and project type.

 CMEGP scheme eligibility criteria